 The Simulation 3D scientific/free challenge is a presentation/demonstration competition that intends to encourage scientific work development and sharing in the context of the Simulation 3D league, allowing the teams to present interesting research work developed using Simspark and RCSSServer3D simulation platform.
 Each team will be given five minutes to present and demonstrate an interesting research topic developed by their team.
-Teams should deliver to the simulation technical committee a short, one-page description of their intended presentation prior to the competitions (deadline 24 hours before challenge start) in order to be distributed to all other teams and the jury during the competition.
+Teams should deliver to the technical committee a short, one-page description of their intended presentation before the competitions (deadline 24 hours before the challenge start) to be distributed to all other teams and the jury during the competition.
 Presentations must be focused on only one significant research topic of the team and should not describe the whole team like in a TDP.
-Presentations, besides describing the scientific issue, must also show a live demonstration using the RCSSServer3D simulator.
-Demos should show real-time execution of the simulator.
+Besides describing the scientific issue, presentations must also show a live demonstration using the RCSSServer3D simulator.
+Demos should show the real-time execution of the simulator.
 However, they may also include pre-recorded videos and demonstrations of other related software tools.
-The winner is found by a voting process.
+A voting process finds the winner.